-Throughout 2020, Exponential will continue the mobilization conversation as we focus on the critical importance of working together for kingdom multiplication in the pursuit of the mission of Christ.
-In previous posts, Dave Ferguson and Patrick O’Connell talked about the Great Collaboration: how God relates in togetherness, how we should relate with Him, and how we should relate with family.
-In this post, Dave explains how the Great Collaboration also consists of teams of people with unique gifts and callings, and he encourages us to not go at it alone but to work together with our team.
+Throughout 2021, Exponential will continue the mobilization conversation as we focus on the critical importance of working together for kingdom multiplication in the pursuit of the mission of Christ.
+In previous posts, Dave Ferguson, who leads Exponential’s annual conference, has talked about the Great Collaboration: how God relates in togetherness, how we should relate with Him, and how we should relate with family.
+In this post, Dave explains how the Great Collaboration also consists of teams of people with unique gifts and callings, and he encourages us to not go it alone but to work together with our team.

 We weren’t meant to free solo.